 The final settlement of the Paris Peace Conference awarded to Romania a frontier approximately 50 kilometers to the east of this line.
 It also sanctioned Romania’s acquisition of Bukovina, Bessarabia, and half of the Banat.
 This settlement virtually doubled Romania’s prewar territory and population, with attendant economic gains.
 However, it also brought with it dissatisfied minorities and hostile neighbors.
 In the Second World War, Bukovina and Bessarabia were lost, but what has remained to become contemporary Romania is a reasonable fulfillment of the aims for which the nation entered the First World War.

-Source: "Rumania and the Great War" by Glenn Torrey at Russia's Great War & Revolution.
-Full article HERE.
+Source: "Romania and the Great War" by Glenn Torrey at Russia's Great War & Revolution.